John Hughes (writer): Plagiarism controversy

 "She saw a man carried off with his back torn open, the lung throbbing through the wound."

 "She saw men go on living with the top of their skulls missing.
 She saw soldiers go on running when both their feet had been shot away."

-Hughes said: "I don't think I am a plagiarist more than any other writer who has been influenced by the greats who have come before them...This new material has led me to reflect on my process as a writer.
+Hughes responded to these additional findings by saying: "I don't think I am a plagiarist more than any other writer who has been influenced by the greats who have come before them...This new material has led me to reflect on my process as a writer.
 I've always used the work of other writers in my own.
 It's a rare writer who doesn't ...
 It's a question of degree.
 As T.S.
 Eliot wrote in The Sacred Wood, 'Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.'
 That great centrepiece of modernism, The Wasteland, is itself a kind of anthology of the great words of others.
 Does this make Eliot a plagiarist?
 Not at all, it seems.
 You take, that is, and make something else out of it; you make it your own.”

 Hughes' publisher Terri-ann White at Upswell had initially stood by his claims of an accidental mistake, but distanced herself from Hughes after the new findings.
 She stated, "When I read the manuscript of The Dogs, I was instantly attracted to the character of Michael Shamanov, a dissolute and very flawed middle-aged man dealing with his aged mother who wanted her life to end.
 Although I have read most of the books now revealed as being quoted without attribution in The Dogs, I sincerely did not recognise them folded into a new text.
 That's a trust thing, I think.
 They formed part of this narrative; I don’t have the kind of mind that can sift through the strands of a long novel to hear discord.
 Besides, it is a book about discord and discomfort between people.
 (In literary publishing we do not use software tools to track plagiarism.)
 I was affronted when John Hughes wrote, in his rejoinder in The Guardian yesterday: I wanted the appropriated passages to be seen and recognised as in a collage."

-In response to this statement, Hughes apologised and said that "In my piece on influences I never intended to imply that I had knowingly passed off other writers words as my own," Hughes said.
-"I sought only to try to clarify as far as I am able how something like this might happen to a fiction writer."
+In response to this statement, Hughes apologised, but also said that "In my piece on influences I never intended to imply that I had knowingly passed off other writers words as my own."
+And further stated: "I sought only to try to clarify as far as I am able how something like this might happen to a fiction writer."

 The novel was subsequently removed form the Miles Franklin Award long list.